Johnnie Jackson: Charlton Athletic

 Jackson signed a two–year contract with the club and was then appointed club captain for the 2011–12 season.
 He scored his first goal of the season, in a 3–0 win over Bournemouth.
 He scored two more goals throughout August against Scunthorpe United and Bury.
 After adding two more goals to his tally by November, he scored twice on 5 November 2011, in a 5–2 win over Preston North End, followed up by scoring in a 4–0 win over Halifax Town.
 In January 2012, Jackson scored two goals, both coming from free kicks in crucial 1–0 wins against both Sheffield Wednesday and Sheffield United.
 For his performance, he was named January's Player of the Month.
 Shortly after, he scored a brace, in a 2–1 win over MK Dons on 14 February 2012.
 Despite suffering from injuries setback, Jackson scored 13 goals in thirty–nine appearances in all competitions from left-midfield, as he led Charlton to the League One title, in which he described this as his favourite football moment.
 He was also shortlisted for the League One Player of the Year, but lost out to Jordan Rhodes.
 He also included for the 2011–12 PFA Team of the Year.
 Manager Chris Powell praised Jackson's role to his leadership to help the club gain promotion to the Championship.

 Ahead of the 2012–13 season, on 29 June 2012, Jackson signed a two-year contract extension.
 Jackson continued his scoring record in the Championship, when he scored two goals in two matches on 22 September 2012 and 29 September 2012 against Ipswich Town and Blackburn Rovers.
 However, he suffered a hamstring injury during the match against Blackburn Rovers and was sidelined for two weeks.
 After returning to the first team from injury, Jackson then scored twice on 6 November 2012, in a 5–4 win against Cardiff City.
 His 100th appearance for the club came on 3 December 2012, in a 0–0 draw against rivals, Millwall.
-It wasn't until on 1 January 2013 when he scored in a 1–1 draw against Watford, followed up by scoring in a 2–1 win over Blackpool.
+On 1 January 2013 he scored in a 1–1 draw against Watford, followed up by scoring in a 2–1 win over Blackpool.
 Two weeks later on 26 January 2013 he scored again, in a 2–1 loss against Sheffield Wednesday.
 Later in the 2012–13 season, Jackson later added five more goals, adding a further 12 goals to his tally this season as Charlton finished in a secure ninth place.
 At the end of the 2012–13 season, he reflected the season as a success following their stay in the Championship next season.